-So many different plantings make our vineyard management much more intensive.
-Our many types of vines mature at different times.
+Many different plantings make our vineyard management much more intensive.
+Our various types of vines mature at different times.
 Certain blocks of Merlot just happen to mature early while certain blocks of Cabernet Sauvignon seem to want to hang around forever.

 4. Maceration and Fermentation

 Once the grapes arrive in the tank, we cool the juice, skins, and seed (collectively called "must") to approximately 50°F and allow the juice to "cold soak".
 During the cold soak, which typically lasts 4–5 days, we gently pump over the juice in the tank to allow extraction of the skins into the juice.
 We believe this extraction at the beginning of the fermentation process allows for wines with better color, and softer, richer tannins.

 Once the cold soak is completed, we warm the tanks to allow yeast fermentation.
 During this process, yeasts convert the sugar in the juice to alcohol and carbon dioxide.
 At HALL, we use both natural yeasts (i.e. those that are present on the grapes from the vineyard), and pure cultured yeasts to carry out the fermentations.
 We believe the combination of both types of yeast fermentations provide an additional level of complexity and individuality.

 Each day, the fermenting juice is gently pumped over 2–3 times per day to continue the extraction process with the skins.
 The wines are analyzed for sugar and temperature daily, as well as being tasted by our winemaker to monitor the fermentation progress.
 When Steve determines that the wine is ready, we move on to draining and pressing.
 The whole process, from the arrival of the grapes at the winery to the draining and pressing of the must, generally takes approximately twenty one days.